tenzin-sherab-h/simple-password-generator-saver/README.md

 ## Disclaimer

-1. This simple program is only for learning and eduction purpose.
+1. This program is only for learning and education purposes.
 2. Passwords are stored in plain text and the app does not implement encryption or secure authentication.